MicrosoftLearning/Microsoft-Copilot-Immersion-Experience-GOV/Instructions/Labs/Gov_Licensed/Task_2.md

 1. Enter the following prompt into the prompt field:

     ```text
-    Based on the research findings in [link to Copilot Research.docx], draft an executive briefing for our upcoming employee town hall, focusing on positive trends, areas of improvement, and key actions to enhance employee engagement, inclusion, and wellbeing.
+    Based on the research findings in [link to Copilot Research.docx], draft a briefing for our upcoming employee town hall, focusing on positive trends, areas of improvement, and key actions to enhance employee engagement, inclusion, and wellbeing.
     ```

 1. Select **Generate**.
 At this point, Copilot in Word extracts the information from your research document and drafts the proposal.